igordertigor/usiq/README.md

     usiq --pattern="$HOME/Music/<albumartist>/<album>/<artist>_-_<title>" rename *.mp3

+You can add formatting for filenames (e.g. if you for example your target filesystem is not case sensitive) by using format specifiers

+    usiq --pattern="<artist.upper>_-_<title.upper>" rename *.mp3

 ### Interactive editing of files in the current folder

 This exports the tags from the current folder to a yaml file, opens your